Anuoluwa-Collins/Anuoluwa-Collins/README.md

-### Hi there 👋
+Hi there Tech Heads👋

-Here are some ideas to get you started:
+My name is Adegoke Anuoluwa Collins
+A highly motivated and passionte Front-end developer i love working on projects and seveloping new and unqiue front end

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on focus and consitenticy
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning:
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking fir jobs/internships
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything <a href="">Mail</a>
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...

 <div id="badges">
   <a href="your-linkedin-URL">